-Despite many affordable rates for life insurance being available, more and more people choose to opt out of purchasing policies that can help pay for your final resting place.
+Despite the many different life insurance products and rates available, more and more people choose to opt out of purchasing policies that can help pay for your final resting place.

 They may assume others will band together to help pay for their final expenses or they simply don't realize how expensive funerals can be, and as a result, their family may have to bear that financial burden.